 And this result, as regards the normal and really economic provision of society, is no less healthy than it is necessary.
 The possibility of obtaining means of subsistence free of agio would be certain to tempt undertakers into immoderate extension of the production period.
-If this were to occur only partially and in a few branches of production, naturally the limited stocks of subsistence would leave so much less for the other branches of production; these latter would have to curtail their processes unnaturally; and there would ensue a deficiency in the social provision which would outweigh the increased return got from the favoured branches through the immoderate extension of their processes.1 But if the excessive

-1 The deficiency is greater, because it is well confirmed by experience that the surplus return constantly tends to decrease as the production period is extended.
-(See above, p.
-84.)
-The difference between the return which can be obtained in a five years', and that which can be obtained in a ten years' extension were to be introduced all over, the community's stock of subsistence would come to an end sooner than the fruits of processes thus unduly extended could mature; there would be deficiency in provision, want, and distress; famine prices would recall the misdirected natural powers, and put them, with difficulty, to supply provision for the moment.
+If this were to occur only partially and in a few branches of production, naturally the limited stocks of subsistence would leave so much less for the other branches of production; these latter would have to curtail their processes unnaturally; and there would ensue a deficiency in the social provision which would outweigh the increased return got from the favoured branches through the immoderate extension of their processes.
+38 But if the excessive extension were to be introduced all over, the community's stock of subsistence would come to an end sooner than the fruits of processes thus unduly extended could mature; there would be deficiency in provision, want, and distress; famine prices would recall the misdirected natural powers, and put them, with difficulty, to supply provision for the moment.
 All this could not happen without serious disturbance, expense, and loss.

 Now the constant presence of the agio on present goods is like a self-acting drag on the tendency to extend the production period; without checking it all at once it makes it more difficult, and more difficult in proportion to the projected length of the process.
 Extensions which would be harmful as regards social provision are thus made economically impossible.
 Moderate extensions over the average process, however, are not absolutely prevented, but are limited to those branches where, from peculiar economic or technical circumstances, the productiveness that goes with the extension of the period is so great that they can bear the progressive burden of the agio.
-Branches, again, where longer processes are somewhat. but only a little, more productive, are tempted to escape the burden of agio by recurring to periods under the average.
-Thus, finally, under the influence of the agio, the total fund of subsistence is divided out automatically among the individual branches of production, in such amounts that each branch adopts that length of process which-in the given condition of the fund-is most favourable to the total provision.1 production period, is greater than the difference between the returns of a ten and a fifteen years' period.
-If now, in a community where the stock of wealth is such as to allow of an average ten years' period, one branch is forced to limit its own period to five years because another branch has extended its period to fifteen years, the greater difference is lost to the community, and the lesser one is won.
-The total result of such a procedure is, therefore, uneconomic.
+Branches, again, where longer processes are somewhat, but only a little, more productive, are tempted to escape the burden of agio by recurring to periods under the average.
+Thus, finally, under the influence of the agio, the total fund of subsistence is divided out automatically among the individual branches of production, in such amounts that each branch adopts that length of process which-in the given condition of the fund-is most favourable to the total provision.
+39